How would I become a non-religious pastoral carer?

 We run weekend induction programmes throughout the year in various cities throughout the UK.
 Due to the nature of the course each cohort is limited to twelve.

-Demand for our network members has grown significantly in recent years, and we regularly receive requests from chaplaincy managers looking for volunteers, or recommendations for paid substantive posts.
-If you are interested in either, please contact clare@nrpsn.org.uk and we will arrange for one of our accredited carers to come and meet with you.
+Demand for our network members has grown significantly in recent years, and we regularly receive requests from chaplaincy managers looking for volunteers, or recommendations for paid posts.
+If you are interested in either, please contact lindsay@nrpsn.org.uk and we will arrange for one of our accredited carers to come and meet with you.

 I need help completing an equality analysis and want to ensure that our non-religious service users’ needs are met – can you help?